 Faculty play a critical role in providing accommodations to students.
-The following resources are available to assist faculty in orientating themselves with Disability Services and when preparing accessible classes.
+The following resources are available to assist faculty in orienting themselves with Disability Services and when preparing accessible courses.

 Contact Disability Services

-You can always consult the Disability Services Office (DSO) with any questions or concerns.
+You can always consult the Disability Services office with any questions or concerns.
 Open communication between faculty and Disability Services is important to us, and we thank you for your continued partnership.

 Resources and Guides